ravendb/bootcamp/src/unit2/lesson4/README.md

 ### Step 2: Write the model classes

-Again and it will never be enough,  you don't need to write "complete" model classes when you are only reading from the database.
+You don't need to write "complete" model classes when you are only reading from the database.

 ````csharp